-PL 303 Philosophy of Natural Sciences 5 credits Philosophical reflections on the historical development of the scientific view of the cosmos.
+PL 303 Philosophy of Science 5 credits Philosophical reflections on the historical development of the scientific view of the cosmos.
 Readings from significant sources.
 Prerequisite: PL 220.

-PL 305 Philosophy of Social and
+PL 305 Philosophy of Social Sciences

-Behavioral Sciences 5 credits Study of the philosophical implications and presuppositions of the methodology and conceptual framework of the social and behavioral sciences; sociology, economics and/or psychology.
+Study of the philosophical implications and presuppositions of the methodology and conceptual framework of the social and behavioral sciences; sociology, economics and/or psychology.
 Prerequisite: PL 220.